Psion 5mx compared with iPaq2750

 iPaq and Freedom Keyboard

-Posted by jerry on March 18th, 2006 — Posted in Journal
+Posted by Jerry on March 18th, 2006 — Posted in Journal

 Some time ago I mentioned that I had finally succumbed to the lure of wifi and bluetooth in my travel technology with the purchase of a Hewlett-Packard iPaq2750 and a Freedom Keyboard – as a replacement for the trusty Psion 5mx.
 A few weeks ago I was about to head off to Darwin and dragged out the iPaq which I hadn’t used since the trip on which I bought it.
 Hmmm – I had let the battery completely drain – bad move… the machine had reset itself to factory settings – which did not include the drivers for the keyboard.
 What about the CD?
 That’s fine if you have a PC, but I’m a mac user and so .exe files are useless to me.